tderk-snowtiger/MProcs-st/README.md

         python3 MProcs.py

-you can also install though pip instead of running (the) script:
+you can also install through pip instead of running (the) script:

         pip install MProcs